billroy/arduino-redis-datalogger/README.md

 	File -> Examples -> bitlash -> BitlashRedisClient

-Before you upload the client you must customise the code for your IP address, gateway, and   network mask.
+Before you upload the client you must customize the code for your IP address, gateway, and   network mask.
 You must also enter the IP address of the redis server, which you can get by pinging the host in the redis url.
 See the file BitlashRedisClient.pde at about line 166.

-When you have finished your customications:
+When you have finished your customizations:

 	File -> Upload